 Step 1 – Log Into Your Google Account

 If you don’t have a Google account, create one.
-Google lets you access many free services with one username and password.
-If you use Gmail, post videos to YouTube, run an Adwords campaign or own a GooglePlus page, then you should already have a Google account set up.
+A Google account lets you access loads of free services with one username and password.
+If you use Gmail, post videos to YouTube, run an Adwords campaign or have a GooglePlus page, then you should already have a Google account.

 Once you have logged into your Google Account, access the Google Alerts tool by entering the following URL into your browser: